Mauritius as an Offshore Financial Centre

 Why Choose Mauritius as an Offshore Tax Haven

-Mauritius offers a number of incentives as an offshore jurisdiction to offshore investors, including an open economy, favorable tax laws and a modern banking system all in a rich tropical environment.
+Mauritius offers a number of incentives as an offshore jurisdiction to offshore investing, including an open economy, favorable tax laws and a modern banking system all in a rich tropical environment.

 Mauritius is a small Island located in the Indian Ocean, and since independence in 1968 it has maintained a stable democracy that is based off of French and English law.